codepaladin/payitforward/content/game1/index.md

 ---
 description: Through photography, the beauty of Mother outside can be frozen in time.
 This category celebrates the magic of our planet and beyond — from the immensity of the great outdoors, to miraculous moments in your own backyard.
-menus: "main"
-title: TBU
+title: game 1
-categories: ["TBU"]
+categories: ["soccer"]
-weight: 4
+weight: 5
 params:
   featured_image: azzedine-rouichi-ZS_XuDZmxpM-unsplash.jpg
   theme: dark